gromero/htm/README.md

 - Measuring performance and contention at the same time is tricky, since optimum performance depends upon # of threads/ # of CPU threads;
 - Measuring thread performance must be done indepedenytly of contention and firstly;
+- Can't get TFIAR value after failure by any measn;
+- Every thread has its own independent copy of TFIAR?;
+- Does a signal interrupt all threads an cause an HTM abort a thread in such a state?;

 ### Conclusion